[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Lymphedema Compared with Congestive Heart Failure

-C.H.F. is the abbreviation for Congestive Heart Failure which is a disorder in which the heart can not pump enough blood to adequately meet the needs throughout the body.
+Congestive Heart Failure, which is abbreviated as C.H.F., is a disorder in which the heart is unable to pump enough blood to adequately meet the needs of the entire body.

-• Lymphedema does not cause congestive Heart Failure; however, it can make CHF worse.
+• Lymphedema does not cause C.H.F.; however, lymphedema can make C.H.F. worse.

 <more...>